shaneluna/disCOVr/README.md

 4. Download both csv files located at path ['ReCOVery/dataset'](https://github.com/apurvamulay/ReCOVery/tree/master/dataset) of the ReCOVery GitHub repository and store in path `data/reCOVery` of the disCOVr repo.

 5. Run each of the cells in the `TweetHydrator.ipynb` notebook.
 The output will be json files of hydrated tweets in the `data/tweets` folder.
-There should be about roughly 1400 json files.
+There should be roughly 1400 json files.

 6. Run each of the cells in the `GoogleAPI.ipynb` notebook.
 The output will be 3 csv files in the `data\news_topics` folder: `news_categories.csv`, `news_entities.csv`, and `news_sentiments.csv`.